 Types Of Dental Emergencies

 There are a variety of different kinds of dental emergencies, and it would be helpful for you to know and understand each one so that you know what to do should it occur.
 Here are some common dental emergencies:

 If you are experiencing an extreme toothache, you will want to use warm water to rinse your mouth.
 If there is swelling, press a cold compress on the outside of your mouth.
 You can take over-the-counter painkillers to help alleviate pain, but you may need something stronger; something only your dentist can prescribe.
 Toothaches can become unbearably painful, so you will want to book an appointment with Strathroy Family Dental ASAP.

 - Cracked Tooth

 If you experience a cracked tooth, you should rinse with warm water in this situation as well and try to clean the area.
 You can also use a cold compress if you are experiencing swelling.
 See your dentist as soon as possible, as a cracked tooth can quickly lead to bigger problems.

 Injury or a cracked tooth can cause a broken tooth.
 If you notice any lumps of dental pulp or red flesh sticking out, or if there is a broken line going up your tooth, call Strathroy Family Dental immediately.

-Dental emergencies can happen to anyone, regardless if you have an extensive oral hygiene care routine implemented or not.
+Dental emergencies can happen to anyone, regardless if you have extensive oral hygiene care routine implemented or not.
 For this reason, it is important that you are familiar and can recognize when you are going through one and when you should contact your dentist or seek emergency hospital care.
 If you are having a dental emergency in Strathroy, contact Strathroy Family Dental right away.